StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_1/README.md

 Let's go ahead and dive into how the code works for this:

+``rect(200, 100, 200, 100)``

+What does this first line of code mean?

+If you look at the documentation for this function [here](http://py.processing.org/reference/rect.html), (By the way, you can find even more documentation [here](http://py.processing.org/reference/)!), you'll notice that each of the numbers in the parentheses control a different aspect of the rectangle we made.

+Specifically in this order:

 ``rect(x, y, width, height)``

-What does that mean?

-If you look carefully, you'll notice that each of these match up with what we put in the parentheses in this line of code:
 Which means that:

 - x = 200